School Board Policy 408 -

 IV.
 Applications and Procedures

-Any employee who receives a subpoena for any purpose related to employment is to inform the building administrator or designated supervisor when the employee receives the subpoena.
-The building administrator or designated supervisor shall immediately inform the superintendent or the Director of Personnel that the employee has received a subpoena.
+A. Any employee who receives a subpoena for any purpose related to employment is to inform the building administrator or designated supervisor when the employee receives the subpoena.
+The building administrator or designated supervisor shall immediately inform the Superintendent or the Director of Human Resources that the employee has received a subpoena.

-Payment for attendance at judicial or administrative proceedings and the retention of witness and mileage fees is to be determined in accordance with the applicable school board policies and collective bargaining agreements.
+C. Payment for attendance at judicial or administrative proceedings and the retention of witness and mileage fees is to be determined in accordance with the applicable School Board policies and collective bargaining agreements.

 Minn.
 Stat.
 Ch.
 13 (Minnesota Government Data Practices Act)